buruneve/linux-repo/README.md

-Title of Project: Guessing Game
+Title of Project: Guessing Game.

-Date and time make was run: Aug 17 11:07:12
+Date and time make was run: Aug 17 11:40:52 echo

 Number of lines of code in guessinggame.sh: 26